phusion/passenger/CONTRIBUTING.md

 _Watch the Developer QuickStart screencast_

 We provide an easy and convenient development environment that contributors can use.
 Learn more at the [Developer QuickStart](https://github.com/phusion/passenger/blob/master/doc/DeveloperQuickstart.md).

+<a name="design_and_architecture"></a>
+### Design and Architecture

+Phusion Passenger's design and architecture is documented in detail in the [Design & Architecture](https://www.phusionpassenger.com/documentation/Design%20and%20Architecture.html) document.

 <a name="build_system"></a>
 ### Compilation and build system